NikolaIstvanic/NikolaIstvanic.github.io/_pages/about.md

 I'm an embedded software engineer working at Amazon Lab126 in Austin, Texas.
 I work on operating system software as well as device firmware.
 I primarily work in C++, but I have extensive experience developing C software, and I'm actively developing open source software in Rust.

 Previously, I worked at Lawrence Livermore National Laboratory writing C++ space flight simulation software as well as Cisco Systems where I wrote a Linux kernel device driver for networking hardware.
-In my undergrad, I was in a few research labs where we developed firmware for embedded systems on telescopes as well as ground station communications.
-In my spare time, I've created software for various embedded devices ranging from sun-tracking solar panels to satellite-tracking antennae.
+In my undergrad, I was in a few research labs where I developed firmware for embedded systems on telescopes as well as software for ground station communications.
+In my spare time, I've created software for various embedded devices ranging from sun-tracking solar panels to satellite-tracking antennae and even hardware emulation.

 I received my Bachelor's and Master's degrees from Georgia Tech where I primarily studied operating systems, embedded software, and computer architecture.